 Santa Catalina’s botanic garden is high up on a hill, with great views over the water.
 Walk up, or ride up in a golf cart, and enjoy a picnic lunch with a view.
 Rent a tandem bike and explore along the shore.
 Go hiking or kayaking, or go on a whale watching cruise.

 Avalon has many day spas, where you can enjoy a relaxing couples massage.
 Browse the waterfront shops and tour the Casino, Catalina Island’s beautiful theater.
-Explore the interior of the island on a fun Jeep tour.
+Explore the interior of the island.
 Have a romantic dinner at a waterfront restaurant.

 Bodega Bay for Coastal Charm